jude-o/starter-book/19 Wanda Huddleston.md

 I did not realize until a few days later how this would impact my mother.
 She took note of the difference in how I observed Sunday.
 My mother had just had a miraculous recovery from a serious illness due to a priesthood blessing and I think she was realizing her neglectfulness in showing appreciation to the Lord for this blessing.
 After everyone had left and she and I had some quiet time to talk, she said to me- "I should have gone to church with you on Sunday."
 She did not say- I should have gone to the beach with my sisters where they had a fun day and enjoyed each other’s company, but I should have gone to church with you.
 She saw a need to make changes in her life and made a commitment to do so, while I was there.
 A standard had been noted.
 The spirit continues to testify to me how important it is for me to continue to keep my covenants to remember Him and to keep the Sabbath day holy and to be obedient to His commandments, for this is how we continue to remember and show our love to Him.”

+> Know therefore that the Lord thy God, he is God, the faithful God, which keepeth covenant and mercy with them that love him and keep his commandments to a thousand generations.
 Deuteronomy 7:9

-Know therefore that the Lord thy God, he is God, the faithful God, which keepeth covenant and mercy with them that love him and keep his commandments to a thousand generations.

-NOTES: